sargimo/Assignment-3-take-2/CONTRIBUTING.md

 </style>
 ```

-For easy navigation, the following order is used for declaring component properties:
+For ease of navigation, the following order is used for declaring component properties:
 `name`, `components`, `props`, `data`, `computed`, `watch`, `methods`, `created`, `mounted`